SamMed05/c-cpp-notes/docs/cpp/Functions/functions.md

 :::note

-Of course, this is not a useful function, but at least it's simple to understand and it will help you to grasp the concept of how a function works more easily way through the following explanations.
+Of course, this is not a useful function, but at least it's simple to understand and it will help you to grasp the concept of how a function works more easily through the following explanations.

 :::